khalednakhleh/distributions/README.md

 * will also write output to a file.
 This is important, otherwise, what's the point of having this program?

+* ALSO ADD ABILITY TO MANUALLY SELECT MEAN AND VARIANCE VALUES INSTEAD OF CALCULATING THEM.
 ---

 To compile run the following commands: